 Consider applying for a graduate assistantship, fellowship, and/or Advanced Opportunity Program (AOP) grant (March 1 priority deadline).
 Learn more about the options available to you!
-Also, be sure to contact the department of your intended program to learn about any available scholarships.
+We also recommend contacting the department of your intended program to learn about any available scholarships.

 3. Orientation and advising

-- Online Communication Sciences & Disorders: Week-long in mid-June
+- Communication Sciences & Disorders (online): Week-long in mid-June

 - School Psychology: Late August